Request a private consultation. Discover how you can Make Your Move™.

 The facts don't lie.
 Research shows that the problem is not in the number of deals.
 Many executives bring insufficient discipline to the evaluation process that fuels these deals.
 As a result, they often get deals wrong.

-Many failures of merger and acquisition are related to overpaying and it can affect the firm in various ways such as its stock price, capital structure and future growth prospects.
+Many merger and acquisition failures relate to overpaying.
+This can affect the firm in various ways: stock price, ability to borrow and future growth prospects.

 Challenges in cultural assimilation, lack of focus and buy-in on strategic direction, sluggish execution and ownership all contribute to missed opportunities and value destruction.